BladeScraper-Designs/VoronMods/V0.1/V0.1_OLED_Expander/README.md

 ![](IMG/V0.1_OLED_Expander.png)<br>

 It utilizes a Raspberry Pi Pico MCU, which became supported in Klipper not too long ago.
 At only $4 a piece, it offers an extremely affordable way to add an MCU to your V0.1.
 The display itself is a SSD1306 0.96" I2C-Controlled OLED from UCTRONICS on Amazon, though I'd wager just about any 0.96" I2C OLED panel you buy will work as they all seem to have the same layout and dimensions.
-If desired, you can also add a rotary encoder to the mix, allowing access to the standard Klipper menus.
+The encoder is a typical KY-040 encoder, available for very cheap all over the place.
 The Pico then connects to the Raspberry Pi running Klipper over USB, and that's it!

 Becuase this is an entirely separate MCU, you can do a lot more with it than just driving a small display and the encoder.
 You could easily add some wiring to connect to an ADXL345 to run input shaper (custom wiring harness and connector required), drive some NeoPixels, control an external MOSFET for e.g. fan control, and more.